Architecture and Government

 Architect: Gander, Gander, and Gander

-President Truman created the General Services Administration in 1949 to oversee the federal government's immense building management and general procurement functions at a same time when the federal government was experiencing tremendous growth.
-Between 1960 and 1976, GSA undertook more than 700 projects in towns across the United States.
+President Harry S. Truman created the U.S. General Services Administration in 1949 to oversee the federal government's immense building management and general procurement functions at a time when the federal government was experiencing tremendous growth.
+Between 1960 and 1976, GSA undertook more than seven hundred projects in towns across the United States.

-Architects of this era embraced modernist design as more efficient, up to date, and technologically honest.
-Concerned, however that the caliber of federal construction was declining, in 1962, President Kennedy convened an Ad Hoc Committee on Federal Office Space whose “Guiding Principles for Federal Architecture” would articulate a new philosophy that continues to guide the design of public buildings today.
-This initiative called for design that reflected “the dignity, enterprise, vigor and stability of the American National government, [placing] emphasis…on the choice of designs that embody the finest contemporary American architectural thought.”
+Architects of this era embraced modernist design for its efficiency and use of new technology in engineering and building materials.
+Concerned that the caliber of federal construction was declining, in 1962, President John F. Kennedy convened the Ad Hoc Committee on Federal Office Space, which submitted the “Guiding Principles for Federal Architecture.”
+These principles called for design that reflected “the dignity, enterprise, vigor and stability of the American national government, [placing] emphasis…on the choice of designs that embody the finest contemporary American architectural thought,” a philosophy that continues to guide the design of public buildings today.

 Constructed 1965-68; Architect: Marcel Breuer.

-When GSA built Modern at its best, it produced strikingly contemporary designs by modern masters – Marcel Breuer’s sweeping Washington DC headquarters building for the U.S. Department of Housing and Urban Development, Mies van der Rohe’s sleek Federal Center in Chicago and Victor Lundy’s boldly sculptural U.S. Tax Court Building in Washington.
-However, as the government sought to house legions of federal workers and to achieve the goals of standardization, direct purchase, mass production, and fiscal savings, economy and efficiency were often stronger driving forces than architectural distinction.
+When GSA built modern at its best, it produced strikingly contemporary designs by modern masters – Marcel Breuer’s sweeping Washington DC headquarters building for the U.S. Department of Housing and Urban Development, Mies van der Rohe’s sleek Federal Center in Chicago, Illinois, and Victor Lundy’s boldly sculptural U.S. Tax Court Building in Washington DC.
+However, as the government sought to house legions of federal workers and achieve the goals of standardization, direct purchase, mass production, and fiscal savings, economy and efficiency were often stronger driving forces than architectural distinction.
 The majority of buildings GSA constructed prior to and during the period reflect typical office design of their time.
-Although few GSA modernist buildings meet the National Register criteria of exceptional significance required for buildings under 50 years old, some will become eligible when they reach 50, because of important historic events that have taken place within them, because they represent significant architectural types, or because they will, in time, meet other National Register eligibility criteria.
+Although few GSA modernist buildings meet the National Register of Historic Places criteria of exceptional significance, required for buildings under fifty years old, some will become eligible when they reach fifty years of age because of important historic events that have taken place within them, because they represent significant architectural types, or because they will, in time, meet other National Register eligibility criteria.

 Design Excellence Program Established